 The Gunpowder Valley Conservancy is seeking a volunteer leader Crew Chief to lead a group of 6 to 12 volunteers at tree plantings.
 Please see the 2017 Crew Chief Promotion or contact Peggy Perry, Program Director for Education and Restoration, for more information.

-For information on tree maintenance activities, please contact Kim Peabody, Tree Maintenance Coordinator and Conservation Garden Assistant.
+For information on tree maintenance activities, please contact Kim Peabody, Tree Maintenance Coordinator.

 “He loved it and wanted to come back.”